 Brindle Cane Corso

-The brindle Cane Corso coat color is not actually a coat color at all.
+The brindle Cane Corso coat color is not a coat color at all.
 Rather, brindle is a color pattern.

 The K locus gene controls for the brindle color pattern.

 Dog Coat Colour Genetics states that brindle most commonly appears when the dog’s undercoat is brown or red and darker black stripes overlay that.

 Phaeomelanin (brown/red) is the predominant coat color with a brindle pattern.
 Eumelanin (black) is the secondary coat color that produces the stripes for contrast.

 Brindle is sometimes also called mosaicism.
 Canine geneticists still don’t completely understand how to test for brindle genes.
 But brindle is predominant in the Cane Corso genome, which is why it is much more common in Cane Corsos than for some other dog breeds.